Statistical inference for association studies in the presence of binary outcome misclassification: Estimation Methods

 \section{Estimation Methods}

-In this section, we describe two estimation methods for our proposed binary outcome misclassification model that exploit the latent variable structure of this problem.
-First, we propose jointly estimating $\beta$ and $\gamma$ using the expectation-maximization (EM) algorithm \citep{dempster1977maximum}.
-Next, we outline Bayesian methods for analyzing data from association studies in the presence of binary outcome misclassification.
-Both estimation strategies are available in the R package \textit{COMBO}.
+In this section, we describe three estimation methods for our proposed binary outcome misclassification model.
+First, we describe direct optimization of the observed data log-likelihood, including resulting estimation strategies.
+Second, we propose jointly estimating $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ using the Expectation-Maximization (EM) algorithm. \citep{dempster1977maximum} Next, we outline Bayesian methods for analyzing data from association studies in the presence of binary outcome misclassification.
+The EM algorithm and MCMC estimation strategies are available in the R package \textit{COMBO}. \cite{COMBO} All estimation strategies require corrections for label switching, described in detail in Section \ref{label-switching}.